-When people think about running, or just exercising in general, they think there’s some crazy and complicated formula behind getting started (myself included), mostly because they don’t know how to begin.
+When people think about running or just exercising in general, they think there’s some crazy and complicated formula behind getting started, mostly because they don’t know how to begin.
 They don’t want to start until they feel like they know what they’re doing.
 More often than not, that’s the reason why people quit before they even get started.

 But guess what?
 That magical and complicated formula doesn’t actually exist.
-If you want to start something, it comes down to two things.
+If you want to make running a habit, it comes down to two things.
 It’s simple and I’m not trying to trick you.

 How Badly Do You Want It?